Helmuth von Moltke the Elder: Service with the Ottoman Empire

 Once home Moltke published some of the letters he had written as Letters on Conditions and Events in Turkey in the Years 1835 to 1839.
 This book was well received at the time.
-Early the next year he married a young English woman, Maria Bertha Helena Burt, the daughter of John Heyliger Burt esq. of St. Croix in the Danish West Indies, who married his sister Augusta.
+Early the next year he married a young English woman, Maria Bertha Helena Burt, whose father John Heyliger Burt had married Moltke's sister Augusta.
 It was a happy union, though there were no children.

-In 1840, Moltke had been appointed to the staff of the IV Corps, which was under command of Prince Charles of Prussia, stationed at Berlin and he published his maps of Constantinople, and, jointly with other German travellers, a new map of Asia Minor and a memoir on the geography of that region.
+In 1840, Moltke had been appointed to the staff of the IV Corps, which was under the command of Prince Charles of Prussia, stationed at Berlin.
+He published his maps of Constantinople, and, jointly with other German travellers, a new map of Asia Minor and a memoir on the geography of that region.

 He became interested in railroads and he was one of the first directors of the Hamburg–Berlin railway.
+Moltke also paid close attention to the tactical and operational implications of rifled weapons.
 In 1843 he published the article "What Considerations should determine the Choice of the Course of Railways?"
 Even before Germany began constructing its first railroad he had noticed their military potential and he urged the general staff to support railway construction for mobilisation and supply.
 He spent all of his savings on investments into Prussian railroad ventures which made him a considerable amount of wealth.
-During his later years in the great general staff he would add a Railways Department, which did not have the task of planning military campaign like many of the other departments, but managed the military use of railways.
+During his later years in the great general staff he would add a Railways Department, which did not have the task of planning military campaigns like many of the other departments, but managed the military use of railways.

 In 1845, Moltke published The Russo-Turkish Campaign in Europe, 1828–1829, which was well received in military circles.
 In the same year, he served in Rome as personal adjutant to Prince Henry of Prussia, which allowed him to create another map of the Eternal City (published in 1852).
 In 1848, after a brief return to the General Staff in Berlin, he became Chief of the Staff of the 4th Corps, of which the headquarters was then at Magdeburg.
 There he remained for seven years, during which he rose to Lieutenant Colonel and Colonel.
-In 1855, Moltke served as personal aide and mentor to Prince Frederick William (later Emperor Frederick III) as Generalmajor.
+In 1855, Moltke served as a personal aide and mentor to Prince Frederick William (later Emperor Frederick III) as Generalmajor.
 He accompanied the prince to England for the prince's marriage, as well as to Paris and Saint Petersburg for the coronation of Alexander II of Russia.